-The last time that Warren Buffet made very serious money has been with the financial crisis in 2007-2008.
+The last time that Warren Buffett made very serious money has been with the financial crisis in 2007-2008.
 When millions of people lost their lifesavings and the hope for a decent future life he made more than $10 bln.
 By its own admission, this is not because he is a great investor:

 "If I didn't think the government was going to act, I would not be doing anything this week.
 I am, to some extent, betting on the fact that the government will do the rational thing here and act promptly."

-Buffet told the above to CNBC after investing $5 bln in Goldman Sachs.
+Buffett told the above to CNBC after investing $5 bln in Goldman Sachs.
 Sure enough the US government did just that.

 So you see, you do not have to be an "oracle" to profit from stocks of companies which you know will be saved with public money when you are pals with the President, the Treasury Secretary and the Fed Chair and they can guarantee that to you.
-There are few in Wall Street who can represent more egregiously today's crony capitalism than Warren Buffet.
+There are few in Wall Street who can represent more egregiously today's crony capitalism than Warren Buffett.

 B(b)itcoin stands tall as a symbol against all that.
 Obviously he does not like it.